 One of the things I enjoy about Software Sales recruitment is the variety of opinions I hear from clients and candidates on a daily basis.
 Topics such as who has the best sales culture and what are a company or a person’s differentiators?

 I also get to hear the less desirable details on these matters too… Glassdoor ain’t got nothing on me!

-I hear the key reasons why a talented software sales exec has decided to look to pastures new…and the #1 answer, believe it or not, is…drum roll…they don’t like their manager!
+I hear the key reasons why a talented software sales exec has decided to look to pastures new…and the number one answer is, believe it or not, they don’t like their manager!

-Some good managers have a blanket approach and work methodically from spreadsheets, but the great managers I have spoken to also understand the strengths and weaknesses of each person in their team.
+Some good managers have a blanket approach and work methodically from spreadsheets, but the great managers also understand the strengths and weaknesses of each person in their team.

-An example, to give this some context, was when I was working on a sales requirement for an up and coming software company where I had 2 candidates on final interview.
-So when I posed the obvious question “who’s you favourite”?
-Steve the hiring manager said “both are great but for different reasons”.
+An example, to give this some context, was when I was working on a sales requirement for an up-and-coming software company where I had 2 candidates on final interview.
+So, I posed the obvious question “who’s your favourite?” and the hiring manager said, “both are great but for different reasons”.

 So how does a Sales Manager take one of these polar opposites and turn them into that combined skillset?

 We all have our strengths and weaknesses and are motivated in different ways, but we can still improve our all-round game.
 I’ve found by just listening to disengaged software sales execs that it’s important not to just intensely focus on the weaker qualities.
 It can be very frustrating for a salesperson, even when they know that it’s for their overall improvement, to be constantly reminded of their short comings.
 It often ends in the conversation of “we’re not seeing eye to eye” with their manager.

 - Make the salesperson aware where precisely you want to see a change/improvement.